transmitly/transmitly-channel-provider-sendgrid-configuration/README.md

 # Transmitly.ChannelProvider.SendGrid.Configuration

-A shared configuration for the Transmitly SenGrid channel provider.
+A shared configuration for the Transmitly™ SenGrid channel provider.

 ### Getting started